Electricity sector in South Africa: Nuclear power developments

+Recent developments

+In October 2025, South Africa's Minister of Electricity and Energy, Kgosientsho Ramokgopa, announced a major infrastructure development plan that, if implemented, will transform South Africa's energy sector, shifting the country away from a reliance on coal, and towards renewables and nuclear power.

+The Integrated Resource Plan (IRP) is an updated version of the one the Government worked on in 2023.
+The new IRP is a blueprint for how SA will source its energy over the next decade, and has been passed by Parliament.
+A major amendment in the new version is a commitment to net zero by 2050, which means no new energy sourced will be from fossil fuels.
+Coal power generation is therefore set to decrease from 58% in 2025 to just 27% in 2039.
+Meanwhile, wind and solar power will increase from 8% and 10% in 2025, to 24% and 18% in 2039, respectively.

+South Africa will also be renewing its Pebble Bed Modular Reactor (PMBR) project, which was shelved in 2010.
+Cabinet will be asked to reopen the PMBR facility at Pelindaba, the country's main nuclear research center, in Gauteng.
+Some of the PMBR technology used was developed in SA, and all PMBR technology will be transferred from Eskom to the South African Nuclear Energy Corporation (NECSA).
+Two areas marked for new nuclear power development are Duynefontein in the Western Cape (near SA's only existing nuclear plant), and Thyspunt, in the Eastern Cape.

+Combined, these new IRP projects represent a significant shift for South Africa, which in 2025 was ranked as the world's 15th largest greenhouse gas emitter.
+IRP 2025 is set to introduce over 105,000 MW of new generation capacity by 2039, with investments totaling R2.2 trillion.

 Eskom

-Eskom is a South African electricity public utility, established in 1923 as the Electricity Supply Commission (ESCOM) and also known by its Afrikaans name Elektrisiteitsvoorsieningskommissie (EVKOM), by the government of the Union of South Africa in terms of the Electricity Act (1922).
+Eskom is a South African electricity public utility, established in 1923 as the Electricity Supply Commission (ESCOM) and also known by its Afrikaans name Elektrisiteits voorsienings kommissie (EVKOM), by the government of the Union of South Africa in terms of the Electricity Act (1922).
 Eskom represents South Africa in the Southern African Power Pool.

 The utility is the largest producer of electricity in Africa, is among the top seven utilities in the world in terms of generation capacity and among the top nine in terms of sales.
 It is the largest of South Africa's state owned enterprises.
 Eskom operates a number of notable power stations, including Kendal Power Station, and Koeberg nuclear power station in the Western Cape Province, the only nuclear power plant in Africa.

-The company is divided into Generation, Transmission and Distribution divisions and together Eskom generates approximately 95% of electricity used in South Africa.
+The company is divided into Generation, Transmission, and Distribution divisions and together Eskom generates approximately 95% of electricity used in South Africa.
+However, in recent years, this percentage has begun to decrease, as increasing numbers of independent power producers (IPPs) enter the market.